 Use tools and templates.
 This idea cannot be overstated.
 Tools and templates help you gather all the right information, in the right place, at the right time.
 Use the tools and templates your company uses so you and your team can all be on the same page during the entire proposal process.
 Don’t have any tools?
 Create some or buy some to experience what tools and templates can do for you.
 They allow you to enjoy the planning and organization journey so much more.

 Create an outline.
 Do yourself and your team this favor.
 This task is sometimes daunting when proposals are complex and difficult to understand.
 It may help to remind yourself that the more difficult a proposal is, the more need there is to plan and outline to make sure all the requirements are met.

 Developing a compliant outline is often difficult since many bid requests are confusing on the first reading.
 The difficulty increases with complex and poorly written bid requests, management pressures to start writing immediately, and individual temptation to just default to a prior proposal for your outline.

 –Shipley Proposal Writer Playbook

 Does planning seem like a waste of time?
 Think again.
 Planning saves you time, stress, money, rework and helps you and your team deliver a winning proposal.
-Plan before you write.
+Before you type a single word.

-Want a little more guidance on planning?
+Want more guidance on planning?
 Check out the Shipley Proposal Writer Playbook.